← Back to Blog

 Two ways forward from here.

 Work through it yourself using the guidance above: the exercise section shows the exact steps in SPSS.
-Or upload your dataset to StatsPlease, set your outcome and grouping variable, and press the Group Comparison preset — pressing it runs the analysis, screening normality and choosing the t-test or Mann-Whitney for you, and returns the AMA-formatted result in about 60 seconds, computed from your data, not generated.
+Or upload your dataset to StatsPlease, set your outcome and grouping variable, and press the Group Comparison preset: pressing it runs the analysis, screening normality and choosing the t-test or Mann-Whitney for you, and returns the formatted result (AMA by default, or APA) in about 60 seconds, computed from your data, not generated.

 Try StatsPlease free